Research papers can be downloaded for free as pdfs.

 Thinking, straight or true?
 (2015)

-This report summarises key findings and conclusions of a 13 year research programme conducted by Human Ecology Education between 2002 and 2015 into what has come to be called ‘steering cognition’.
+This report summarises key findings and conclusions of a 13 year research programme conducted by Simon Walker between 2002 and 2015 into what has come to be called ‘steering cognition’.
 The report documents key experimental findings and, where required, references previous papers in which detailed results were published.
 From the findings a best model that accounts for them is proposed: functional circuitry integrated around the imagination serves as an ecological executive system, involved in governing the self-regulation of conscious specific, effortful attentional biasing for the purpose of managing and responding to the epistemic demands of unpredictable, varied environments.
 Such a series, variable-state metacognitive system, referred to here as ‘steering cognition’, may account for some of the phenomena that have been interpreted as a parallel or dual processes.
 Evidence suggests steering cognition may also be a functional locus within which environmental priming has an attentional biasing effect.
 As such, steering cognition measurement may provide an empirically calibrated means of observing commensurate priming effects, of a wide variety of social and environmental cues, at both an individual and collective level.

 Evidence is presented for a kind of heuristic ‘steering cognition’ which unifies dual-mind processing models